bjdash/apic-docs/dashboard/team-management.md

 ### Deleting a team

 You can delete a team by clicking on the thrash icon beside the team in the list of teams shown above.
-Once you delete a team all the stuff \(APIProjects, Requests, Test Suits etc\) you have shared with the members will be removed from their APIC's environment.
+Once you delete a team all the stuff \(APIProjects, Requests, Test Suites etc\) you have shared with the members will be removed from their APIC's environment.

 ### Existing a team